codeKonami/labyrinth/README.md

 This will create a `build` directory containing the files that can be uploaded to a server, or packaged into a mobile app.

+You can test the release version like this

+    cd build
+    python -m SimpleHTTPServer

+And you will have the game running on http://localhost:8000

 -------------------------------------------------------------------------------
 Copyright (C) 2016 Thomas Foricher melonJS is licensed under the [MIT License](http://www.opensource.org/licenses/mit-license.php)